-Getting Cheddar the Corgi changed my life, but he was an absolute handful.
+Getting a corgi changed my life, but Cheddar admittedly was an absolute handful.

 Not for one minute do I regret my four-pawed best friend, but at the beginning, he was a handful and he turned my life upside down—for the best, eventually—but he was definitely hard work.
 Not entirely his fault, he’s smart but when he wants to be; he’s strong-willed and likes to be the boss, something I struggled with.
 But, not for one minute do I regret my four-pawed best friend, but as the old saying goes, ‘Dogs are not just for Christmas’.

 So, I did all my research, or so I thought.
 I looked up what health concerns he would have and what food would be best, when to walk him and what toys would be best.